pterodactyl/panel/README.md

 ### Additional License Information
 Some Javascript and CSS used within the panel is licensed under a `MIT` or `Apache 2.0`.
 Please check their respective header files for more information.

-Some images used within Pterodactyl are Copyright (c) their respective owners.

-`/public/themes/default/images/403.jpg` is licensed under a [CC BY 2.0](http://creativecommons.org/licenses/by/2.0/) by [BigTallGuy](http://flickr.com/photos/bigtallguy/)

-`/public/themes/default/images/404.jpg` is licensed under a [CC BY-SA 2.0](http://creativecommons.org/licenses/by-sa/2.0/) by [nicsuzor](http://flickr.com/photos/nicsuzor/)